karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 ## New Development Profiles: local-dynamodb and dynamodb-dev

 As explained in the previous chapter I use "local-dynamodb" profile for developing the DynamoDB version using local DynamoDB test instance running in a Docker container.
-The DynamoDB Docker container based development has a couple of cons: you don't have to pay for the actual DynamoDB ingress/egress while developing your API that stores/fetches data to/from DynamoDB, and development cycle is faster using the local DynamoDB Docker container that accessing every time the actual DynamoDB database.
+The DynamoDB Docker container based development has a couple of cons: you don't have to pay for the actual DynamoDB ingress/egress while developing your API that stores/fetches data to/from DynamoDB, and development cycle is faster using the local DynamoDB Docker container than accessing every time the actual DynamoDB database.

 I used a couple of Clojure mechanism that provide nice polymorphism: [multimethods](https://clojure.org/reference/multimethods) and [protocols](https://clojure.org/reference/protocols).
 Examples:

  - Multimethod: namespace [simpleserver.domaindb.domain-factory](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/domaindb/domain_factory.clj) which provides the domain service entity which is needed for the domain protocol.
 The namespace provides one public function "create-domain" which calls the internal -m-create-domain multimethod which dispatches based on the environment variable "ss-env" (our profiles: single-node, local-dynamodb...) and returns the domain entity for that profile.
- - Protocol: namespace [simpleserver.domaindb.domain-service-interface](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/domaindb/domain_service_interface.clj) which is the actual domain interface (DomainServiceInterface) - server uses domain functions using the protocol interface which hides the actual implementations which are provided in the profile based implementation namespaces, e.g. namespace [simpleserver.domaindb.domain-local-dynamodb](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/domaindb/domain_dynamodb.clj) which provides the defrecord which implements the generic DomainServiceInterface protocol for local-dynamodb profile and aws-dynamodb-dev profile.
+ - Protocol: namespace [simpleserver.domaindb.domain-service-interface](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/domaindb/domain_service_interface.clj) which is the actual domain interface (DomainServiceInterface) - server uses domain functions using the protocol interface which hides the actual implementations which are provided in the profile based implementation namespaces, e.g. namespace [simpleserver.domaindb.domain-local-dynamodb](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/domaindb/domain_dynamodb.clj) which provides the defrecord which implements the generic DomainServiceInterface protocol for the local-dynamodb profile and the aws-dynamodb-dev profile.

  The unit tests and server namespaces just ask the domain/user factories to give the entity and then call domaindb and usersdb layers using the generic protocols with the provided entity and know nothing about the actual implementations that are running under the hood.